LuanSFMarques/basic_statistics_with_python/README.md

 #### **Applying Central Tendency Functions**

-Now we can use all the three central tendency functions we learned in practice!
-Two of three function (*mean and median*) will be available in the numpy lib, and the last one (*mode*) will be available in the "scipy.stats" module.
+Now we can put into practice all three central tendency functions we learned!
+Two of the three functions (mean and median) are available in the NumPy library, while the last one (mode) is available in the "scipy.stats" module.

 ```python
 array2_mean = array2.mean()